rodneyshupe/Cookbook/SousVideRecipes.rst

 .. class:: title center

-Recipes from the Messy Chef
+Sous-Vide Recipes from the Messy Chef

 .. class:: center

-a collection of recipes containing the favourites of Rodney Shupe and family
+a collection of sous-vide recipes from Rodney Shupe and family

 |